erikyangs/emojipastagenerator/README.md

 * More emoji mappings!
 * Copy emojipasta to clipboard button

+## Etc.
+Thanks for checking it out!
 Always open to suggestions and contributions!